Skip to main content

 To schedule an inspection, click the link below for the appropriate inspection.
 Please include permit number, project description, site address and any additional information needed.
 Staff will respond to you accordingly.
 Please keep in mind inspections are usually scheduled in the afternoon during the work week.

-If you need immediate assistance, please contact Kristina Roberts, Permit Official and Inspections directly at (760) 965-6054.
+For immediate assistance, contact our Permit Official to schedule an inspection at (760) 965-6054.

 Fats, Oils, and Grease (FOG)